ubhyl-debug/course-data-stories/DataStory/Data_Story.md

 # Research questions

+The Research question are seperated in two diffrent blocks:

+**Noise**

-1. How did newspaper stances toward the NSDAP change between 1923 and 1945?
+1. How can noise/errors in the OCR text be defined and measured?
-2. Can LLMs detect support or criticism of the NSDAP in historical newspapers?
+2. How can noise/errors in the OCR text be handled and mitigated?

+**Scoring**

+1. What are the relevant articles to determine what stance a newspaper had toward the NS regime?
+2. What are the criteria to define what stance an article had toward the NS regime?
-3. How did key political events affect media sentiment toward the NSDAP?
+3. How can the stance toward the NS regime be quantified?